Microsoft now lets iOS developers deploy, run and test their apps directly from Windows

 Microsoft launches the Fluent Design System, its take on Google’s Material Design

 If you’re an iOS developer, then Microsoft’s Xamarin already allowed you to develop your iOS applications in C# with the help of tools like Xamarin.iOS for Visual Studio.
-Until now, though, you still needed a Mac to build and tes your apps.
+Until now, though, you still needed a Mac to build and test your apps.
 As the company announced today, that’s not necessary anymore.
 With the new Xamarin Live Player, you can deploy, run, test and debug iOS apps directly from a Windows PC that runs Visual Studio.

 With this, Microsoft is closing the loop for most developers and is getting a step closer to its goal of positioning Windows 10 as the preferred operating system for cross-platform development.